 Similarly, Judge Chhabria found evidence that Lyft reserved the right to penalize or even terminate drivers who did not follow the instructions in its Rules of the Road or FAQs.
 He also noted that Lyft solicited ratings from passengers about the drivers and, pursuant to its contract with the drivers, Lyft reserved the right to investigate and terminate drivers who have “behaved in a way which could be regarded as inappropriate” or whose passenger ratings fall below a certain threshold.

-Although both Uber and Lyft argued that their respective Driver Handbook and Rules of the Road/ FAQs were “suggestions,” both judges dismissed that argument by referring to the mandatory language of the documents and evidence that failure to follow the “suggestions” could be enforced by disciplinary action or termination.
+Both Uber and Lyft argued that their respective Driver Handbook and Rules of the Road/ FAQs were “suggestions,” but both judges dismissed that argument by referring to the mandatory language of the documents and evidence that failure to follow the “suggestions” could be enforced by disciplinary action or termination.

 In my September 18, 2014 blog post entitled “Silicon Valley Misclassification,” we observed that tech companies that use the 1099 “on demand” business model were at risk if they “do not take care to structure, document, and implement their independent contractor relationships in a manner consistent with federal and state IC laws.”
 Based on the two decisions issued yesterday, Uber and Lyft are now at risk that they might be found by juries to have failed to structure, document, or implement their IC relationships in compliance with the California legal test for IC status – which is roughly similar to the prevailing federal law and the law followed by most states in employment related lawsuits.